Auditchain/AUDT-Token-/README.md

 The following are functions of the New AUDT Token Contract:

-Burnable
-Mintable
-Pausable
+Burnable,
+Mintable,
+Pausable,
-No Cap
+No Cap.
-With ability to be migrated to a new contract in the future With ability to lock and unlock ERC20 functions based on user address With ability to refuse to accept tokens sent to this contract by mistake Token Name: "Auditchain"
+With ability to be migrated to a new contract in the future.
+With ability to lock and unlock ERC20 functions based on user address.
+With ability to refuse to accept tokens sent to this contract by mistake.
+Token Name: "Auditchain".
-Token Ticker: "AUDT"
+Token Ticker: "AUDT".
-Number of decimals:18
+Number of decimals:18.
-Maximum Initial Supply: 250,000,000
+Maximum Initial Supply: 250,000,000.

 The new AUDT token contract allows a second contract to govern the automation of token minting, pause and lock functions.
 Secondary contracts trigger call functions to the new AUDT Contract.